BMCV/SuperDSM/docs/source/pipeline.rst

 In this example, the current working directory will correspond to the *root directory* when it comes to resolving the ``{ROOTDIR}`` placeholder in the path specification.

 Note that the batch system will automatically skip tasks which already have been completed in a previous run, unless the ``--force`` argument is used.
 On the other hand, tasks will not be marked as completed if the ``--oneshot`` argument is used.
 To run only a single task from the root directory, use the ``--task`` argument, or ``--task-dir`` if you want to automatically include the dervied tasks.
+Note that, in both cases, the tasks must be specified relatively to the root directory.

 Refer to ``python -m 'superdsm.batch' --help`` for further information.